Projects per year

 I like to teach classes in the broad area of operational research/management science, in particular in optimization techniques and software, OR modelling and applying these theories to real world problems.

-In light of my current role as SBS Faculty Digital Education Director, I have a passion to strategically plan, design and develop the next generation of online learning, including MOOCs, distance learning degrees and blended learning courses.
+In light of my previous role as SBS Faculty Digital Education Director, I have been extensively involved in strategically planning, design and development of the next generation of online learning, including MOOCs, distance learning degrees and blended learning courses.

 Expertise & Capabilities